Fintech Blockchain Prediction: 2023 – Global Adoption Exceeds 70%

 Credit cards and ATMs support digital currency now!

 Major payment cards and ATMs are preparing to accept and use digital currency.
 For example, Visa will allow Circle Internet Financial to process USDC payments by connecting its global payments network of 60 plus million merchants to the USDC on the Ethereum blockchain.
 New Visa credit cards, likely to be issued in early 2021, will allow businesses to send and receive USDC payments directly.
-Visa has already onboarded 25 cryptocurrency wallet providers to pilot the USDC integration, according to Forbes.
+Visa has now onboarded 25+ cryptocurrency wallet providers to pilot the USDC integration

 Meanwhile, LibertyX has 5,000 bitcoin ATMs and tie-ups with 20,000 retail stores—including CVS and 7-Eleven—where customers can now buy bitcoins with cash and debit cards, respectively.

 Payments and/or settlements in less than a second

 The growing adoption of digital wallets and mobile payments will continue to drive innovations in fintech.
 Blockchain payment innovations have multiple components: mobile payments, contactless payments, mobile wallets, smart contracts, and identity management.
 Use cases may also require AI/ML.

 By CY 2020, mobile wallet usage projects over one billion shoppers will make digital/mobile wallet payments.
 Mobile wallets continue to replace physical wallets using credit or reward cards.
 Digital payment transactions blow past USD 6.68 billion in 2020, growing by 22.1% year-after-year, according to Statista.